Barry O'Hanlon: Cleo Collins

 When pupil Cleo Collins is bullied at school, she decides to leave.
 Her foster mother Dolores Molloy speaks to O'Hanlon about this and he convinces her to return to school.
 Cleo later thanks Barry for helping her to become a chef.
 She makes a special dinner for her mother, for her boyfriend Pierce, and for Barry.

 Criminal suspect/convict

 Barry is wrongfully accused of paedophilia.

 In 2011, Barry becomes involved in a murder storyline.
-He accidentally murders his friend Sarah O'Leary and – witnessed by resident thug Denzo Bishop – the pair contrive a plan to hide her body.
-He is eventually caught and locked up in jail, thus departing Carrigstown.
+He accidentally kills his friend Sarah O'Leary and – witnessed by resident thug Denzo Bishop – the pair contrive a plan to hide her body.
+He is eventually caught and jailed for manslaughter, thus departing Carrigstown.
 However, he is not killed off, leaving the door open for a return.
 In September 2019, it was announced that Barry would be returning to the soap after 8 years away.
 His return will coincide with the show's 30th anniversary.